 These types of companies are governed by the Civil and Commercial Code.

-These types of companies are governed by the Public Company Act.
+These types of companies are governed by the Public Company Act and are established with the purpose of offering shares for sale to the public.

 Thai Private Limited Company is the preferred form of a juristic entity for foreign individuals or companies interested in establishing a full juristic presence in Thailand.

-2. File a Memorandum of Association- This document must contain the objectives of your company, the approved company name, the authorized capital, the desired location of the company, the extent of liability of the directors, as well as the names, nationalities, addresses, occupations, and ages of at least three promoters.
+This document must contain the objectives of your company, the approved company name, the authorized capital, the desired location of the company, the extent of liability of the directors, as well as the names, nationalities, addresses, occupations, and ages of at least three promoters.
 These promoters should be natural persons, and will have to sign the original application form.
-Each promoter must subscribe to a minimum one share of the company.
+Each promoter is required to subscribe to a minimum one share of the company.

-Contact us today in order for us to review your requirements and give you a free estimation of the duration and cost involved.
+Contact us today and our experienced lawyers will review your requirements and give you a free estimation of the duration and cost involved.

-A Branch Office is a 100 percent foreign-owned branch of an overseas Head Office.
+A Branch Office is a 100% foreign-owned branch of an overseas Head Office.
 A Branch Office as such (unlike a registered limited company) is not an independent legal entity, and there are no shareholders or directors.

 The advantage of this legal form is that there is no requirement to have a local shareholder.
 The disadvantage is the comparatively high establishment costs and time of incorporation.
 In addition, it is not an automatic process (unlike the registration of a limited company), but rather an application that will be considered by the committee based on its merits (we have to show that your company will bring a number of benefits to Thailand such as transfer of technology, will no compete with Thai operators).